cristiancrazy/cristiancrazy/README.md

 ---------------------------------------------------------------------------------------------------------------
 ### General Biography
-[🤷‍♂️] I am Cristian Capraro, actually a 19 years old CS student, attending UNI.
+[🤷‍♂️] I am Cristian Capraro, actually a 19 years old CS student in UniUPO (VC, Italy).

 I was an IT student of [ITIS Fauser](https://www.fauser.edu) (sited in Novara, Italy) for five years and, in 2023, I finished with a grade of **94/100**.